 What Are the Symptoms of a Tension Headache?

 You may have a tension-type headache if:

-Migraine is a condition that results in headaches.
 You're more likely to have a migraine headache if:

 - You have moderate to severe throbbing pain that may be worse on one side of your head.

 - The pain gets worse the more physically active you are.
 Lying down may help.

 - You have pain around your eyes or temples.